 19. Develop a more efficient work process

 Coming up with new and more efficient ways to perform your work can benefit your career in the long term.
 It shows your initiative and willingness to help your organization succeed.
-Innovating and pursuing more efficient ways of getting a job done is crucial in impressing your current employer and put you in front of their eyes for a leadership role, or a promotion.
+Innovating and pursuing more efficient ways of getting a job done is crucial in impressing your current employer and placing you at the front of their minds for career opportunities.

 20. Start your own business